emqx/emqx-docs/en_US/security/authn/authn.md

 ::: tip

-It can improve client authentication efficiency when enabling only one authentication plugin at the same time
+Client authentication efficiency can be improved by having only one authentication plugin enabled at a time.

 :::